 Dr. Kathleen Hogan - Deputy Assistant Secretary for Energy Efficiency

 Dr. Kathleen Hogan is the Deputy Assistant Secretary for Energy Efficiency in the Office of Energy Efficiency and Renewable Energy (EERE).
-In this capacity, she oversees a more than $800 million annual energy efficiency policy, program, and research portfolio including advanced manufacturing, buildings, and vehicle technologies, along with federal energy management.
+In this capacity, she oversees a more than $600 million annual energy efficiency policy, program, and research portfolio, including advanced manufacturing, buildings, federal energy management, low income weatherization, and intergovernmental partnerships.
 As part of EERE's senior leadership, she helps to implement and achieve national energy efficiency goals, including those laid out in the President's Climate Action Plan.

 Before this position, she served for more than 10 years as the Division Director at the U.S. Environmental Protection Agency responsible for the development and operation of EPA's clean energy programs focused on removing market barriers for energy efficiency and renewable energy.